-You will need to follow up with your credit report dispute if you don’t receive the desired dispute results.
-It’s also possible that your letter gets ignored.
-If you have not received a response within 30-40 days, you will need to send a follow-up letter.
+If you don’t receive the desired dispute results or your letter goes unanswered, you’ll need to follow up.
+If there’s no response within 30 – 40 days, send a follow-up letter.
 You can also file a formal complaint with the Federal Trade Commission (FTC).

-The FTC does not resolve individual consumer disputes.
-However, you should keep a copy of the filed complaint for your records.
-You will need it as evidence if you decide to sue the credit bureau for willful failure to comply with the law.
+Although the FTC doesn’t resolve individual consumer disputes, keeping a copy of the filed complaint can serve as evidence if you decide to sue the credit bureau for failure to comply with the law.

 Getting Professional Help

 Disputing credit report errors can be a daunting and time-consuming task.
 If you prefer professional assistance or simply don’t have the time, consider hiring one of the top credit repair services.
 Credit Saint, for example, has a proven track record of effectively removing incorrect entries for countless clients.